eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 that assume each domain participant advertises a unique port number as part of the discovery protocol, and hence that there is never any need for including an explicit destination participant id when intending to address a single domain participant by using its unicast locator.
-Cyclone DDS never makes this assumption, instead opting to send a few bytes extra to ensure the contents of a message are all that is needed.
+Eclipse Cyclone DDS never makes this assumption, instead opting to send a few bytes extra to ensure the contents of a message are all that is needed.
 With other implementations, you will need to check.

-If all DDSI implementations in the network include full addressing information in the messages like Cyclone DDS does, then the per-domain participant ports serve no purpose at all.
+If all DDSI implementations in the network include full addressing information in the messages like Eclipse Cyclone DDS does, then the per-domain participant ports serve no purpose at all.
 The default ``false`` setting of ``Compatibility/ManySocketsMode`` disables the creation of these ports.